 02 4 / 2013

 What I found fascinating is how openly people show their respect.
 Someone with occupation as a teacher is immediately addressed as Mr. In Taiwan and Japan.
-Higher education like master or higher could bring material advantage like higher position career wise or attention in the marriage market.
-And the above mentioned, the respect one receive as a benefits of higher education, I have never experienced in Sweden.
+Higher education like master degree could bring material advantage such as a higher position or attention in the marriage market.
+Such respect one receives as a benefits of higher education, I have never experienced in Sweden.

-Here, higher education is a matter of choice, one get higher education fir self develop reasons, or as personal interests.
-The sense of sacred, knowledge was portrait in China, Taiwan and Japan, is non existing here.
+Here, higher education is a matter of choice, one get higher education for self develop reasons, or as personal interests.
 The general idea of no one is better than others make a PhD as equal as someone with minimum required education.
-Which is definitely a weride phenomenal in many places besides the countries I listed above.
+Which is definitely a weride phenomenal in many places in the world.

 03 6 / 2012